Skip to Content

 While exploring with real-world objects, kids can work on concepts for which they are developmentally ready.

-They do not need to know the word “gravity” to discover that certain objects travel more quickly down the slide or when thrown.
+They do not need to understand the term ‘gravity’ to realise that some objects move faster down a slide or when thrown.

 Where does ice melt more quickly…in the sunshine or under the shade of a tree?
 Why?